North Korea tells world 'wait and see' on new nuclear test

-UNITED NATIONS North Korea said on Friday that the world would have to "wait and see" when asked for details of "a new form" of nuclear test it threatened to carry out after the United Nations Security Council condemned Pyongyang's recent ballistic missile launch.
+UNITED NATIONS, April 4 North Korea said on Friday that the world would have to "wait and see" when asked for details of "a new form" of nuclear test it threatened to carry out after the United Nations Security Council condemned Pyongyang's recent ballistic missile launch.

-North Korea (DPRK) reacted on Sunday with a threat to conduct what it called "a new form of nuclear test.
+Pyongyang reacted on Sunday with a threat to conduct what it called "a new form of nuclear test."

 "The DPRK made it very clear, we will carry out a new form of nuclear test.
 But I recommend you to wait and see what it is," North Korea's Deputy U.N.
 Ambassador Ri Tong Il said on Friday during the normally reclusive state's third U.N. news conference this year.